 Departure: Sofia 21.15 - Istanbul 22.45; Istanbul 00.20 - Erbil (Iraqi Kurdistan) 02.45;

-Return flight: Suleymanliya 03.35 - Istanbul 06.25; Istanbul 07.30 - Sofia 08.40;
+Return flight: Erbil 03.35 - Istanbul 06.25; Istanbul 07.30 - Sofia 08.40;

 Visa: Visa is issued at Erbil airport and costs $70.

-We will also visit the big Bazaar, have tea in a unique tea house and eat kebab in the most famous restaurant in town.
-We will also visit the abandoned Arab/Jewish quarter of the city.
-Overnight in Erbil.
+The Citadel of Erbil, a UNESCO World Heritage Site, is over 7,000 years old.
+In Erbil, we'll explore the big Bazaar, have tea in a unique tea house, and enjoy kebab at the town's most famous restaurant.
+We'll also visit the abandoned Arab/Jewish quarter of the city before overnighting in Erbil.

-Day 2 Shaqlawa; Bekhal Falls, Mount Korek; Pank Resort with the roller coaster and the canyon; Rawanduz Town, Hamilton Road with Gali Ali Bag Falls and Khanzad Castle
+Day 2: Shaqlawa; Bekhal Falls, Mount Korek; Pank Resort with the roller coaster and the canyon; Rawanduz Town, Hamilton Road with Gali Ali Bag Falls and Khanzad Castle

-After breakfast at the hotel, we will continue to Shaqlawa, famous for its sweets and fruits.
-Then we will continue to Bekhal waterfalls, a popular place among Arab tourists.
-The next stop will be at the Korek Mountains, where we will take the elevator up to a vacation village with a beautiful café.
-The place is a ski resort with ski slopes and other ski facilities.
+After breakfast at the hotel, we'll continue to Shaqlawa, famous for its sweets and fruits.
+Then we'll visit the Bekhal waterfalls, a popular destination for Arab tourists.
+Next, we'll visit the Korek Mountains, where we'll take an elevator up to a vacation village with a beautiful café.
+The place is a ski resort with slopes and other ski facilities.